EtienneHenn/Autum-Leaf-Assesment/README.md

 Tasks Handled:
 1)  Question 1

     a)The counter variable was not included in the scope of the function.
       Thus, I added the "global counter" to correct this error.

 2) Question 2

-    a)Running pytest on question 2 resulted in an
+    a)Running question 2 through pytest results in a failure message.

 1)  Created a docker file